My sourdough bread

 I use a cast iron pot to bake bread (Le Creuset and Staub make great reliable pots, and you can buy these second-hand) but you can use a cast iron skillet, or a baking stone too.
 Before investing in a cast iron pot, I used to bake my bread in a Pyrex glass pot covered with a round baking pan - it was a bit wonky but it worked very well!)

 This recipe - or rather guidelines - yields 3 loaves of bread.
 You can divide the recipe as needed.
+If you are are a beginner, start with a strong white bread flour.

 • 24g of salt (I use coarse grey salt from Guérande - I bring a 1kg bag from France and that lasts me the year)